This driver is used for communication with Mitsubishi

 - The communication is done via Ethernet

-or via standard serial link
+or via the computer's serial port

 Communicating via Ethernet: This option can be selected, for example, if the device is equipped with the serial link and it is connected to the Ethernet through the RS232/Ethernet converter.
 If the converter does no modifications to the transmitted data, then it is a very easy way how to communicate via Ethernet with devices not equipped with Ethernet interface.